AKheli/RepairTS/README.md

 ### Model-Specific Details and Hyperparameter Tuning

 1. **XGBoost for Classification**
-   - **Model Description**: XGBoost is a gradient-boosting algorithm known for its efficiency in handling noisy and structured data.
-It builds an ensemble of decision trees iteratively.
+   - **Model Description**: XGBoost is a gradient-boosting algorithm that builds an ensemble of decision trees iteratively.
    - **Metrics**: F1-score is used to evaluate the model’s classification performance.
    - **Tuned Hyperparameters**:
      - `max_depth`: Controls the maximum depth of the trees.